How a Small Amount of Data Sharing Benefits Distributed Optimization and Learning : The Upside of Data Heterogeneity: Theory

 Theorem \ref{thm_primal_distributed_2} provides the worst case data structure when $b=2$.
 The detailed proof is provided in appendix \ref{app:thm_primal_distributed_2}.
 The worst case data structure is similar as in Theorem \ref{thm_primal_distributed_1}.
-However, for $b>2$, with relative small step size $\rho_p<q_1$, the system becomes more complex.
-Firstly, the data structure with $\BFD_i=\BFD_j$ for all $i,j\in\{1,\dots,b\}$ does not provides an upper bound for the convergence rate.
-In appendix, we show that under the structure where $\BFD_i=\BFD_j$ for all $i,j\in\{1,\dots,b\}$ and $\rho_p<q_1$, the convergence rate is given by $\frac{\bar{q}}{b\rho_p+\bar{q}}$, which decreases as number of blocks increases.
-This suggests that the data structure of $\BFD_i=\BFD_j$ may not be a worst case data structure when there are many number of blocks with $\rho_p<q_1$.
-In the following proposition, we provide an upper bound on the convergence rate for smaller step size $\rho_p$ and $b>2$.
+When $b=2$, data homogeneity still hurts convergence.
+However, for $b>2$, with relative small step size $\rho_p$, the system becomes more complex.The following proposition establishes an upper bound on the convergence rate for small step sizes, and identifies a data structure that closely approaches this upper bound.